kalaboster/stringer/README.md

 # stringer

 ## Purpose:
 The purpose of tools is to master strings with Python.
+It is also a tool to help redact sensitive information while logging and retaining enough meta data to keep the record near the original.

 ## Required Tools: